Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/object-actions.md

 Section Video: <a href="@todo">Object Actions: Merge Objects</a>
 </div>

-Merges the selected objects into one, single object.
-When clicked, you will be prompted to choose between two options:
+Merges the selected objects into a single object.

-* Merge Delete: Merge to a new object, and delete the source objects
-* Merge Save: Merge to a new object, but only disable (not delete) the source objects

 ---